bacalhau-project/bacalhau/docs/examples/workload-onboarding/trivial-python/index.md

         RequesterPublicKey: CAASpgIwggEiMA0GCSqGSIb3DQEBAQUAA4IBDwAwggEKAoIBAQDVRKPgCfY2fgfrkHkFjeWcqno+MDpmp8DgVaY672BqJl/dZFNU9lBg2P8Znh8OTtHPPBUBk566vU3KchjW7m3uK4OudXrYEfSfEPnCGmL6GuLiZjLf+eXGEez7qPaoYqo06gD8ROdD8VVse27E96LlrpD1xKshHhqQTxKoq1y6Rx4DpbkSt966BumovWJ70w+Nt9ZkPPydRCxVnyWS1khECFQxp5Ep3NbbKtxHNX5HeULzXN5q0EQO39UN6iBhiI34eZkH7PoAm3Vk5xns//FjTAvQw6wZUu8LwvZTaihs+upx2zZysq6CEBKoeNZqed9+Tf+qHow0P5pxmiu+or+DAgMBAAE=

-Alternatively, you can create a directory that will store our job outputs.
+- **Job download**: You can download your job results directly by using `bacalhau get`.
+Alternatively, you can choose to create a directory to store your results.
+In the command below, we created a directory and downloaded our job output to be stored in that directory.

 ```bash